From luxurious, eco-friendly hotels to its myriad of plant-based eateries, here’s how to book a sustainable trip to Lisbon.

 Whether you’re booking a holiday getaway or a short weekend excursion, a trip to Lisbon is always in order.
 Known as the City of Light, Portugal’s coastal capital city gets about 220 days of sunlight — making it an enticing vacay pick just about any time of year.

 Still not sold on the hilly city?
-A recent survey by travel company iVisa ranked the contentment of people residing in 40 countries based on five factors — the amount of sunshine, hours worked, cost of living, life expectancy, and friendliness of locals.
+A survey by travel company iVisa ranked the contentment of people residing in 40 countries based on five factors — the amount of sunshine, hours worked, cost of living, life expectancy, and friendliness of locals.
 Lisbon took the number one spot, making it the happiest city in the world.

 “Lisbon is a city of excellence, a vibrant, inviting and warm city,” said Carlos Moedas, Mayor Municipality of Lisbon and the Lisbon Tourism Association.
 “Being recognised as the happiest city in the world is a stimulus and a challenge to continue the work to improve the quality of life of residents and to make Lisbon an increasingly attractive destination.”